enonic/old-xp-doc/doc/appendix/release-notes/index.rst

 Asynchronous Task API
 ---------------------
-The Task API enable developers to initialize background tasks, get progress of the task and all other tasks running in the cluster.
+The Task API enables developers to initialize background tasks, get progress of the task and all other tasks running in the cluster.
 A task will run both Javascript and Java code.
 Each task will be started as a separate thread.

 Check out the Javascript library :ref:`js-libraries` documentation.